PrajwalG7/RepoHashNode/README.md

 Heya👋,

-'RepoHashNode' repository was made to demonstrate "How to upload a Netbeans project to GitHub".
+Specific: 'RepoHashNode' repository was made to demonstrate "How to upload a Netbeans project to GitHub".
 Do give it a read on Hashnode.🌱